JackStewart808/Stockton-TSP-Project/Documentation/TICS-FInal-Report.md

 - A button to go backwards to the previous webpage

 ## Software Architecture:
-- This is where the high level architecture will be.
 - There was no specific design pattern in mind when starting this project, however it was known from the start that we were going to use a TSP while integrating components of the Floyd-Warshall method.
 - The main components of the software are:
     - A Maven build